-In Year One the candidate takes two seminar courses in Biblical Theology, one seminar course in Systematic Theology, in Moral Theology, or in Liturgy as well as the obligatory course:

-• The Soul of Theology, (PG 442) in the second semester.
+In Year One the candidate takes five seminar courses: two seminar courses in Biblical Theology, two seminar courses from the remaining suite, as well as the obligatory course PG442: The Soul of Theology in the second semester.

-In Year Two the candidate takes one seminar course in Biblical Theology in the first semester and completes the dissertation.
+In Year Two the candidate takes obligatory course PG464: Research in Theology: Historical and Methodological Approaches in semester one and completes the dissertation.
 The dissertation is to be submitted by 3.00pm on the last Friday in June.
 A grace period of two weeks will apply.

-Course Option IV: Pastoral Liturgy
+Course Option IV: Liturgy

-In Year One the candidate takes four seminar courses in Liturgical Theology - two in each semester, as agreed with the Dean of Postgraduate Studies, in consultation with the programme co-ordinator.
+In Year One the candidate takes five courses: one reading course in Liturgical Theology, two seminar courses in Liturgical Theology, the obligatory course PG442: The Soul of Theology and one seminar course from the remaining suite of modules, as agreed with the Dean of Postgraduate Studies, in consultation with the programme co-ordinator.

-In Year Two the candidate takes one further seminar course in Liturgical Theology during the first semester, and completes the minor dissertation, of 25,000-30,000 words.
+In Year Two the candidate takes one further seminar course in Liturgical Theology, and completes the minor dissertation, of 25,000-30,000 words.
 The minor dissertation will be on an approved topic and submitted by 3.00pm on the last Friday in June.
 A grace period of two weeks will apply.
 The dissertation is pursued under the direction of a member of the Faculty of Theology.
 While completing the dissertation, the candidate is not required to be in full-time attendance.
+The dissertation is to be submitted by 3.00pm on the last Friday in June.
+A grace period of two weeks will apply.

-The Final Assessment of the MTh (Mode A / Structured Research) is a weighted culmination of the following:
+The Final Assessment of the MTh (Structured Research) is a weighted culmination of the following: